coveo/source.coveo.com/_posts/2015-11-21-using-react-jsx-with-typescript.md

 <!-- more -->

-EDIT: _Please note that *typings* is not required anymore and may not work since a recent typescript update (2.0) made type definitions available in npm and auto discovered by the typescript compiler via node_modules_

 In this article, I'll introduce you on how to start a new project using TypeScript, JSX and React and show you some tools we use to simplify our development.

-> This article was updated on June 6, 2016 to use `typings` instead of `tsd` since it is now deprecated in favor of typings.
+> EDIT:This article was updated on June 6, 2016 to use `typings` instead of `tsd` since it is now deprecated in favor of typings.
+> EDIT2: _Please note that *typings* is not required anymore and may not work since a recent typescript update (2.0) made type definitions available in npm and auto discovered by the typescript compiler via node_modules_

 ## Initial setup with npm